 Is the NT1 worth the extra cost over the AT2020?

 If lower self-noise, a smoother top end, and the included accessories matter to you, yes.
-If you’re starting out and watching the budget, the AT2020 delivers excellent results for less.
+If you’re starting out and watching the budget, the AT2020 delivers excellent results for less — and it stacks up well against the rest of the best condenser microphones in its class.

 Which is better for podcasting?